 Whether it’s by taking you to a virtual sun-kissed Bali beach, or allowing you to check for any baggage surcharges ahead of your airport arrival, augmented reality is already having an impact on the travel industry through your very smartphone.

-AR is a natural fit for travel because of its ability to add context to your environment, particularly if you’re struggling to understand your surroundings in a foreign country, for example.
+AR is a natural fit for travel because it adds context to your environment.
+Particularly if you struggle with understanding your surroundings in a foreign country.

 Below, I break down some uses of AR in travel for both advertising and practical applications, showing examples of recent real-world projects, as well as more speculative futuristic ideas.